git/git.github.io/rev_news/drafts/edition-114.md

   is not the only one available in [`git diff`](https://git-scm.com/docs/git-diff): there are also `minimal`, `patience` and `histogram` diff algorithms available (via the `--diff-algorithm` option);
-  this was not stated in the article.
+  this is not stated in the article.
 + [How Different Are Different diff Algorithms in Git?](https://cs.paperswithcode.com/paper/how-different-are-different-diff-algorithms): a paper with code by Yusuf Sulistyo Nugroho, Hideaki Hata, Kenichi Matsumoto from 2019.
 + [Git Things: A grab bag of less frequently talked about git adjacent points](https://matklad.github.io/2023/12/31/git-things.html) by Alex Kladov (matklad) on his GitHub Pages-based blog, from 2023.
 + [Unified Versus Split Diff](https://matklad.github.io/2023/10/23/unified-vs-split-diff.html):
-  for code reviews (and what the author uses) by Alex Kladov (matklad) on his GitHub Pages-based blog, from 2023.
+  a discussion what is better for code reviews (and what the author uses) by Alex Kladov (matklad) on his GitHub Pages-based blog, from 2023.
 + [How Does Git Store Files?](https://blog.git-init.com/how-does-git-store-files/)
   — from a conceptual point of view.
 An article by by Alexis Määttä Vinkler